-- (4) Inclusiveness: Each element of the school program is deliberately designed to be inclusive of all students, including students with disabilities, English language learners, students who are academically struggling or advanced, homeless students, and any other population(s) specifically targeted in the mission.
-Each element of the school program mustean accommodate and serve students who do not fit into the school's target population but who may be admitted through the enrollment lottery. - (5) Founding group ability: A number of people comprise the The founding group, and, together, they demonstrate their collective has demonstrated its ability to ensure that the proposed school can meet the educational objectives outlined in the application.
+- (4) Inclusiveness: Each element of the school program is deliberately designed to be inclusive of all students, including students with disabilities, English learners, students who are academically struggling or advanced, homeless students, and any other population(s) specifically targeted in the mission.
+Each element of the school program must accommodate and serve students who do not fit into the school's target population but who may be admitted through the enrollment lottery. - (5) Founding group ability: A number of people comprise the founding group, and, together, they demonstrate their collective ability to ensure that the proposed school can meet the educational objectives outlined in the application.
 This is demonstrated through a thorough application, with key personnel identified as part of the founding group, multiple members of the founding group responding to questions in the capacity interview and public hearing, and founding group members working collaboratively and cohesively in providing responses.
-Collectively, founding groups must demonstrate the following:, including: - a.
-[NS] having the experience running a not-for-profit, knowledge, and skill to implement innovative and/or small business; experience educating students research proven strategies to effect strong academic and non-academic results with student populations similar to those found in DC in a school setting; experience and deep knowledge of all elements of the proposed program; public schools; - a.
-[SMO][EO/MO] having a history of strong academic and non-academic results with student populations similar to those found in DC public schools, with the DC school leader as part of the team or the process for identifying the leader clearly outlined and a detailed plan for supporting the DC school; - understanding the DC educational landscape and how to attract students and families, such as having prospective parents as part of the founding group, or written commitments from community leaders in support of the school; - holding a strong commitment to the education of all students, including having a member of the founding group with deep special education expertise; - d. having clear systemseffective controls in place to ensure financial stability and legal compliance. ; and - e. comprising members who have the combined skillset needed to build and implement its program, or have put together an operational team with this skillset.
+Collectively, founding groups must demonstrate the following: - a.
+[NS] experience running a not-for-profit or small business; experience educating students similar to those in DC in a school setting; experience and deep knowledge of all elements of the proposed program; - a.
+[SMO] a history of strong academic and non-academic results with student populations similar to those found in DC public schools, with the DC school leader as part of the team or the process for identifying the leader clearly outlined and a detailed plan for supporting the DC school; - understanding the DC educational landscape and how to attract students and families, such as having prospective parents as part of the founding group, or written commitments from community leaders in support of the school; - holding a strong commitment to the education of all students, including having a member of the founding group with deep special education expertise; - d. having clear systems in place to ensure financial stability and legal compliance.

-In addition, each application is expected to be completed in full, with no questions unanswered, and easy to read withinclude few, if any, grammatical, spelling, or syntax errors.
+In addition, each application is expected to be completed in full, with no questions unanswered, and easy to read with few, if any, grammatical, spelling, or syntax errors.
 All references and sources must be clearly cited; plagiarism will be grounds for denial of an application.